 The Amber Cove is a terminal for cruises that travel around the Puerto Plata Province.
 Within the terminal resides a public pool and many retail and gift shops for travelers and locals to use at their leisurely will.

-Best places to stay in San Felipe De Puerto Plata:
+Best places to stay in Dominican Republic in San Felipe De Puerto Plata:

 - Luxury ($$$): Senator Puerto Plata Spa Resort